MrChenFeng/Adaptive-Soft-Contrastive-Learning_ICPR2022/README.md

 doi={10.1109/ICPR56361.2022.9956660}
 }
 ```
-Please considering cite our paper if you find this repo useful.
+Please considering _cite our paper and star this repo_ if you find this repo useful.
 ### Preparation
 - pytorch
 - tqdm